 BOOK: Memoir, The Hiding Place by Corrie ten Boom

-STORY: By far one of the most well-known Holocaust rescue stories about a courageous woman’s story of faith and rescue, even in a concentration camp.
-Corrie has an incredible story and she is a wonderful example of hope and faith in the darkest of times.
+STORY: Corrie ten Boom has one of the most well-known Holocaust rescue stories.
+She has an incredible story of faith and rescue, even in a concentration camp.
+Corrie is a wonderful example of hope and faith in the darkest of times.

 MOVIE: Weapons of the Spirit